RESOStandards/reso-certification-help/docs/provider-alignment.md

 The Provider Alignment Report is a tool to help an organization, such as an MLS, see how consistent its data is presented across multiple API services.

-Many MLSs offer more than one API, which may contain differences in their data elements (fields and lookups), which are then encountered by comsumers of the data.
+Many MLSs offer more than one API, which may contain differences in their data elements (fields and lookups), which are then encountered by consumers of the data.

 This report provides both a high-level visual summary for presentations and a detailed view for internal analysis, allowing organizations to identify where better alignment of data elements may be needed.

-## Diagram
+## Venn Diagram

 The Venn Diagram can display up to three providers at a time, with each provider represented by a circle.